 If you want to tour major movie studios or have a chance of spotting the stars, you already know the name of the West Coast city that’s famous for mainstream show business.
 But to surround yourself with a spirited community of independent film fanatics, who pack immaculately restored theaters and attend all manner of niche festivals, you’ll want to make your way to Oregon, an underrated cinema destination that’s worth a closer look.

 Why is Oregon such an ideal place to be a film lover?
 One answer is simple: It’s an increasingly popular place to make movies.
-The region’s urban and natural landscapes have long attracted Emmy and Oscar award-winning crews, from silent films in the early 1900s to masterworks like 1975’s “One Flew Over the Cuckoo’s Nest” to such recent hits as 2014’s “Wild.”
+The region’s urban and natural landscapes have long attracted Emmy and Oscar award-winning crews, from silent films in the early 1900s to masterworks like 1975’s “One Flew Over the Cuckoo’s Nest” to the newer box-office sensation, “Wild.”
 A number of those same filmmakers have also chosen to live in Oregon, and a locally grown media scene now thrives in pockets throughout the state.
 Professionals put down roots not only in Portland, which is well-known for its creative sensibilities, but also in the high desert hub of Bend, the thespian enclave of Ashland, and dozens of other towns and cities.

 And the same ethos drawing filmmakers to shoot their next blockbuster here or even set up shop also makes Oregon a prime spot for local cinephiles, who regard moviegoing as its own art form.
 Ready to geek out with fellow fans at a sold-out screening or set out on a pilgrimage to the filming locations of a cult classic?
 Grab whatever snacks you desire (a perfect vegan slice, perhaps?) and find your people at these iconic arthouses, annual festivals and instantly recognizable spots along the Oregon Film Trail.